 When you've finished deploying Demandbase Tag directly on your pages or via a tag manager, issues can sometimes arise.
 It's important to know how to troubleshoot these issues and know when to contact your Demandbase representative to prevent gaps in service.
-To confirm whether your Demandbase Tag is deployed correctly, you can follow these steps in Google Chrome or watch the video:
+To confirm whether your Demandbase Tag is deployed correctly, you can follow these steps in Google Chrome or watch the the video:

-4. Click on that particular search result and then confirm that the status code is green.
+4. Click that particular search result and then confirm that the status code is green.
 If the status is red, then the request to Demandbase's API endpoint is failing, indicating that the key you are using in your Demandbase Tag might either be invalid or expired.
 Please contact your Demandbase representative if this is the case.
 Otherwise, the API request is working correctly and Demandbase Tag is firing properly.
-NOTE: If you are using Demandbase Tag for advertising, please move on to step 5 to continue the auditing process.
+If you are using Demandbase Tag for advertising, please move on to step 5 to continue the auditing process.

 FOR ADVERTISING INTEGRATIONS ONLY: